Best Places to Visit in France

 Biarritz

 Catch some waves in Biarritz, France’s surfing capital.
 This once sleepy fishing village became a playground for Europe’s royalty in the 1850s thanks to Louis Napoleon and his wife, Eugénie.
 Today, their former palace, which is now the luxurious Hôtel du Palais Biarritz, is more likely to be inhabited by surfers looking to take advantage of Biarritz’s fantastic waves.
-After a day at the beach, visitors can enjoy a leisurely stroll along the town’s streets or test Lady Luck at one of France’s largest casinos.
+After a day at the beach, visitors can stroll along the town’s streets or test Lady Luck at one of France’s largest casinos.

 Mont Saint-Michel